Jesse Helms: Early career (1940–1972)

-Helms's first full-time job after college was as a sports reporter with The Raleigh Times.
+Helms's first full-time job after college was as a sports reporter with the Raleigh Times.
 During World War II, Helms served stateside as a recruiter in the United States Navy.

 After the war, he pursued his twin interests of journalism and Democratic Party politics.
-Helms became the city news editor of The Raleigh Times.
+Helms became the city news editor of the Raleigh Times.
 He later became a radio and television newscaster and commentator for WRAL-TV, where he hired Armistead Maupin as a reporter.

 Entry into politics

 In 1950, Helms played a critical role as campaign publicity director for Willis Smith in the U.S. Senate campaign against a prominent liberal, Frank Porter Graham.
 Smith (a conservative Democratic lawyer and former president of the American Bar Association) portrayed Graham, who supported school desegregation, as a "dupe of communists" and a proponent of the "mingling of the races".
 Smith's fliers said, "Wake Up, White People", in the campaign for the virtually all-white primaries.
 Blacks were still mostly disfranchised in the state, because its 1900 constitutional amendment had been passed by white Democrats with restrictive voter registration and electoral provisions that effectively and severely reduced their role in electoral politics.

 Smith won and hired Helms as his administrative assistant in Washington.
 In 1952, Helms worked on the presidential campaign of Georgia Senator Richard Russell Jr. After Russell dropped out of the presidential race, Helms returned to working for Smith.
 When Smith died in 1953, Helms returned to Raleigh.

 From 1953 to 1960, Helms was executive director of the North Carolina Bankers Association.
 He and his wife set up their home on Caswell Street in the Hayes Barton Historic District, where he lived the rest of his life.

 In 1957, Helms as a Democrat won his first election for a Raleigh City Council seat.
 He served two terms and earned a reputation as a conservative gadfly who "fought against everything from putting a median strip on Downtown Boulevard to an urban renewal project".
 Helms disliked his tenure on the council, feeling all the other members acted as a private club and that Mayor William G. Enloe was a "steamroller".
 In 1960, Helms worked on the unsuccessful primary gubernatorial campaign of I. Beverly Lake Sr., who ran on a platform of racial segregation.
-Lake lost to Terry Sanford, who ran as a racial moderate willing to implement the federal policy of school integration.
+Lake lost to future Senator Terry Sanford, who ran as a racial moderate willing to implement the federal policy of school integration.
 Helms felt forced busing and forced racial integration caused animosity on both sides and "proved to be unwise".